-Motivation isn't important to keep your vow to go to the gym this year
+Motivation is not important to keep the vow to go to the gym this year

-Even if you set a goal of “absolutely gaining” or “building muscles” and join the gym with eagerness, there are few people who forget their initial passion over time and suddenly move away from the gym.
-So why is my determination to go to the gym shattered?
-William Clark, a health researcher at State University of New York, explains what to do to stay at the gym.
+Even if you set goals such as 'absolutely lose weight' and 'build muscle' and join the gym enthusiastically, there are many people who forget their initial passion over time and unknowingly move away from the gym.
+So why is the determination to 'go to the gym' shattered?
+From that analysis, William Clark, a health researcher at the State University of New York, explains what to do to stay in the gym.

 Why your New Year's resolution to go to the gym will fail

 Clark describes his experience as 'when the tournament is approaching, it's hard to get up early in the dark and cold morning, but it's difficult to get up early in the morning when there are no imminent events.' increase.
 Emotional motivation has a positive impact on people, but it is basically only effective for 'short-term goals.'
 Some psychologists say that motivation is deceptive, and as long as motivation is based on emotions, it won't last long.
 For the same reason that there are no 'people who keep crying forever' or 'people who keep laughing forever'.